Dorothy Elaine Vicaji

 Dorothy Elaine Vicaji (1890 - 13 February 1945) was an English portrait painter.

 Early life

-Dorothy Elaine Vicaji was born in London in 1890 to Jessie Julia (nee Watts) and Anglo-Indian artist Rustom Vicaji (1857–1934), who had married in Fulham in June 1889.
+Dorothy Elaine Vicaji was born in London in 1890 to Jessie Julia (née Watts) and Anglo-Indian artist Rustom Vicaji (1857–1934), who had married in Fulham in June 1889.
 She lived at 17 Holly Mount, Hampstead during her childhood.

 The New Yorker magazine described her grandfather as a Persian moneylender who acquired a major landholding in India (Berar) that was taken back by its former ruler in an invasion.
 She studied at the Slade School of Fine Art.

 Career

 The New York Times described her as a painter of "royalty and society folk".
 She worked in the United States and in Canada.
 The Illustrated London News reported on a 1926 exhibition of her work and included images of several of her portraits.